Sarah Loguen Fraser: Personal life

 After graduation from medical school, Fraser was proposed to by a white classmate, who claimed to love her but also told her that having a white husband would be essential to her professional success.
 She declined the offer, but while she was in Washington D.C., began a correspondence with chemist Dr. Charles Fraser.
 Encouraged in part by family friend Frederick Douglass, who approved of their relationship and had arranged their initial meeting, the two married in 1882.
 Soon after, they moved to Charles' home in the Puerto Plata in the Dominican Republic.

 On December 23, 1883, Fraser gave birth a daughter, Gregoria Alejandrina, named after her godfather Gregorio Luperón.
 However, only a native midwife attended her birth, with no medical intervention, and Fraser sustained damage to her internal organs during childbirth.
 This resulted in her being unable to carry any more children.

 In 1894, Charles Fraser died due to stroke.
 With no reason to stay in the Dominican Republic, Dr. Fraser moved back to Washington D.C. in early 1897 and, unsatisfied with the racism in American education systems, enrolled her daughter in boarding school in Neuilly-sur-Seine in France.
 From then to 1901, Fraser and her daughter travelled frequently between Washington and France.

 In 1901, she settled with her daughter in Washington D.C.
-She died at home in Syracuse, NY on April 9, 1933, due to kidney disease and Alzheimer's disease.
+She died at home in Washington D.C. on April 9, 1933, due to kidney disease and Alzheimer's disease.

 Legacy

 When Sarah Fraser died in 1933, the Dominican Republic declared a nine-day period of national mourning with flags flown at half-mast.
-A small park in Syracuse honors the Loguen family, including a mural of the family, while the Child Care Center at Upstate Medical University is named in Sarah’s honor.
+A small park in Syracuse honors the Loguen family, including a mural of the family, while the Child Care Center at Upstate Medical University is named in Sarah's honor.
 Each year, Upstate also awards the "Sarah Loguen Fraser Scholarship" to a first or second year medical student who demonstrates need and "holds similar ideals to Dr. Sarah Loguen Fraser."
 In recent years, Upstate has celebrated "Sarah Loguen Fraser Day" in February, typically with a lecture and luncheon, as a part of Black History Month.
 Dr. Fraser is buried at Lincoln Memorial Cemetery in Suitland, Maryland.